junhaoliao/StudyHub/phase2.md

 4. Resources: Regular users can click on Resource button to access course resources.
 Both icon and list view are available.
 Admin users can upload files to the course up to a limit of 500M.

 ### `BillBoard`
-Billboard functions is similar to the chat room, where every regular user can communicate with each other.
+Billboard functions is similar to the chat room, where every regular user can communicate with each other. <br />
 The features of the billboard is stripped down compared to the in-course chatroom, on purpose.
 In such way, we degrade the experience of chatting globally and encourage users to create/enroll into courses.
 Then they can chat inside the course, share resources, and have a closer connection.

 ### `Ranking`
 The ranking page not only ranks the courses that have most likes, but also ranks the users based on how many courses they have created so far.
 Only the first 8 items will be listed for performance optimization and a clean appearance.